We want to help and support our customers wherever we can.

 Collapsed tab How do I get on the housing waiting list?

-Speak to our Customer Service Team or Housing Options Officers on (02) 9722 4300; they will be able to help you to apply for social or affordable housing.
+Speak to our Customer Service Team or Housing Options Officers on (02) 9722 4300; they will be able to help you to apply for social or affordable rentals.

-Hume do not have a separate waitlist for social housing properties and all applicants are processed through the Housing Pathways system including transfers for current customers.
+Hume do not have a separate waitlist for social rentals and all applicants are processed through the Housing Pathways system including transfers for current customers.
 This is the same waiting list used by Housing NSW and other Community Housing providers.

-We do have our own waitlist for our Affordable Housing properties.
+We do have our own waitlist for our affordable rentals.
 If you are assessed as eligible for the program, we can add you to the list and contact you when a home becomes available that suits your requirements.

 Collapsed tab Why does it take so long to be offered a home?